Submit online at the bottom of this page.

 Nomination and selection

-Those interested in nominating an industry peer for the Ralph Bloss Humanitarian Award may do so using the form below (from will be submitted online automatically).
-Nominations also can be made manually with the downloadable form found HERE.
+Those interested in nominating an industry peer for the Ralph Bloss Humanitarian Award may do so using the form below (it will be submitted online automatically).

 All nominations must be submitted by August 15.

 Finalists for the award will be chosen through a review and research conducted by the selection committee, which is composed of: